yblezcanos/playwright-01/docs/jenkins-playwright-docker.md

 1. Access Jenkins by navigating to `http://localhost:8080` in your web browser.
 2. Follow the setup instructions to unlock Jenkins, install suggested plugins, and create an admin user.
-3. Install the "Docker plugin", "Pipeline" and HTML Publisher plugin plugins from the Jenkins plugin manager.
+3. Install the "Docker plugin", "Pipeline" and "HTML Publisher" plugin plugins from the Jenkins plugin manager.

 ### Creating a Jenkins Pipeline